opencomputeproject/SAI/ptf/docs/PTF-SAIv2Overview.md

 SAI-PTF v2 is upgraded from previous [SAI-PTF](../../test/saithrift/README.md) fremework.
 SAI PTFv2 has two parts, [PTF(Packet Test Framework)](https://github.com/p4lang/ptf) and [SAI PRC framework](../../meta/rpc/README.md).

-For SAI-PTF test, we can set up a simple test environment by following [SAI PTF introduction and manually setup Testbed](docs/SAI_PTF_user-guide.md).
+For SAI-PTF test, we can set up a simple test environment by following [SAI PTF introduction and manually setup Testbed](SAI_PTF_user-guide.md).

-Besides, following the latter section, we can also use other SONiC scripts to help setup the [PTF32/PTF64 topology](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md#ptf-type-topology) environment.
+Besides, following the latter sections, we can also use other SONiC scripts to help setup the [SAI PTF topology](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md#ptf-type-topology) environment with all the testing components mentioned in [SAI PTF introduction and manually setup Testbed](SAI_PTF_user-guide.md).

+ > By default, we use PTF32 topology for SAI PTF testing.
+With PTF32 topology, it will use 32 ports, if needs to test against more ports, like 64 ports, please use the PTF64 topology or other customized configuration.

   > For more detail about the SONiC testbed topology please refer to [sonic testbed overriew](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md)

 ## Build PTF-SAIv2 infras leveraged by sonic-buildimage
 *In this part, we will build PTF-SAIv2 infras using sonic-buildimage.*

-1. Check the sonic image version and commit id: [Check SAI Header Version And SONiC Branch](https://github.com/Azure/sonic-mgmt/blob/master/docs/testbed/sai_quality/ExampleCheckSonicVersionAndBuildSaiserverDocker.md)
+1. Check the sonic image version and commit id: [Check SAI Header Version And SONiC Branch](ExampleCheckSonicVersionAndBuildSaiserverDocker.md)
 2. Reset the sonic-buildimage with the branch and commit id previous checked
     ```
     rm -rf ./sonic-buildimage